tsal4/JCU-SIS/README.md

 This application is a mock John Carroll University Student Information System.
 It uses Python GUIs to select, insert, and delete information from a database in SQLiteStudio.

 Functionalities include:
-- Data Entry: adding a student, instructor, or course to a database
+- Data Entry: adding a student, instructor, or course to the database
 - Course Registration: registering or dropping a student from a course
-- Reports: getting the student or instructor schedules
+- Reports: selecting and printing out the student or instructor schedules

 The main dashboard functions as the hub for all activity.
 <br>